medilies/countdown-component.js/README.md

 | data-countdown-step     | Sets the update interval size (a timespan)                                                        | Default: 1s |
 | data-countdown-handler  | Takes as value the name the function you defined to call as an action in the end of the countdown | Optional    |

-Note _timespan means string that are in the format "2m", "1h5s", "2h20m40s"_
+Note _a timespan is a string that is in the format "2m", "1h5s" or "2h20m40s"_

 ### Format